mikecole/mikecole.github.io/_posts/2014-02-16-2014-protect-yourself-online.markdown

 </p>
 <h4>Never Changing Passwords</h4>
 <p>
-When I first started following better security practices, I noticed that my GMail password hadn't changed since I created it several years ago.
+When I first started following better security practices, I noticed that my Gmail password hadn't changed since I created it several years ago.
 That's ridiculous.
 It wasn't a complex password, either.
 I was really lucky that no harm came from that.
 There's an upcoming story of somebody that wasn't so lucky.
 </p>
 <h3>The Most Hated Man On The Internet - A Case Study On Reckless Web Usage</h3>
 <p>
 Several months ago I noticed a link on my Twitter feed with the title "Most Hated Man On The Internet."
-Thinking I was famous, I clicked the link and read a story that made me sick.
+Thinking sombody was talking about me, I clicked the link and read a story that made me sick.
 Here's a link: <a href="http://www.rollingstone.com/culture/news/the-most-hated-man-on-the-internet-20121113" target="_blank">
 Hunter Moore: The Most Hated Man on the Internet</a>
 </p>
 <p>
 <a href="http://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn't_read" target="_blank">tl;dr</a> version: A young adult female didn't
-use common sense and somehow had a nude picture of herself saved in her email.
+use common sense and had a nude picture of herself saved in her email.
 Somehow (she presumably followed some of the bad habits listed above) her email account was compromised and the picture appeared on a Revenge Porn website along with her name, address, link to her Facebook profile, and employer information.
-How would you like it if this was you, a family member, or even a child?
+How would you like it if this was you or a family member?
 </p>
 <h3>Conventional Online Wisdom No Longer Applies</h3>
 <p>